Statistical Inference

 Inference for Parameters

-yields is a T by N matrix, and T is the length of the sample period.
-N is the number of bond maturities in data. tau_n is a N-Vector that contains maturities in data.
-For example, if there are two maturities, 3 and 24 months, in the monthly term structure model, tau_n=[3; 24]. macros is a T by dP-dQ matrix in which each column is an individual macroeconomic variable.
+reduced_params = reducedform(saved_params, yields, macros, tau_n; data_scale=1200, pca_loadings=[])yields is a T by N matrix, T is the length of the sample period and N is the number of bond maturities in the data. tau_n is an N-Vector that contains maturities in the data.
+For example, if there are two maturities, 3 and 24 months, in the monthly term structure model, tau_n=[3; 24]. macros is a T by dP-dQ matrix in which each column represents an individual macroeconomic variable.

 We estimate the $\mathbb{P}$-VAR by transforming it into a recursive VAR form.
 Therefore, Parameter, the output of posterior_sampler, contains parameters in the recursive VAR.
 In contrast, ReducedForm, the output of reducedform, contains parameters in the original reduced-form $\mathbb{P}$-VAR.